Elias Marks: New York after medical school

 After graduation from medical school, Marks conducted "a drug store in New York City for a few years."
 He was "for a time associated in practice with Dr. Valentine Mott", a prominent New York surgeon.

 He published his inaugural dissertation in 1815.
 It reviews the mind-stomach connection and is "as much a study in psychology as it was in physiology."

-Marks married Jane Barham (1788-1827) in 1816.
+Marks married Jane Barham (1788–1827) in 1816.
 Born in Lincolnshire England, she was a Christian and "a teacher who shared his commitment to the development of women's intellectual abilities."

 In 1817, Marks published an English translation of the aphorisms of Hippocrates, based on a Latin text.
 It is dedicated to the South Carolina botanist Stephen Elliot, who had an intellectual circle in Charleston.

 He belonged to the Physio-Medical Society and gave a speech to them on the "sophistication of medical theory" in 1817.
 This speech was published in a 15-page booklet.

 Medical and educational career in Columbia S.C.

 In 1819, Marks and his wife returned to South Carolina but to Columbia instead of Charleston.
 During the 1820s, his parents and brother also moved to Columbia.
 "Columbia's early Jews found a warm reception in their new town.
 Many Jews, including ... educator Dr. Elias Marks ... were viewed by their neighbors as important people with powerful connections."

 Elias and Jane worshiped at Trinity Episcopal Church in Columbia.
 He and Jane "soon became aware of an urgent need in this state (SC) for the higher education of women."
 They became principals at Columbia Female Academy by 1821.
-Jane and Elias had four children before she passed away in 1827.
+Jane and Elias had four children before she died in 1827.
 None of Jane's children survived to adulthood.

-Marks did continue his involvement with the medical profession for a while, giving an 1821 speech to the Medical Board of Columbia SC.
+Marks continued his involvement with the medical profession for a while, giving an 1821 speech to the Medical Board of Columbia SC.
 The Medical Board published the speech as a 7-page pamphlet "Discourse on the progress of medical science".

 In 1826, he asked the S. C. legislature to fund an institution of higher learning for young women.
 The proposal was considered inexpedient, so he decided to undertake "singly ... that, which was deemed inexpedient for the many".
 He proceeded to open the South Carolina Female Institute in 1828 without support from the government or a church organization.
 "Very probably this was the first women's college in the South."

 While formally named the "South Carolina Female Institute" in 1828, the school was often casually called the "Barhamville Institute/School/Academy/College/Female Seminary" or simply "Barhamville."
 The South Carolina government agreed in 1835 to elevate the school's title to "Collegiate Institute", making it the "South Carolina Female Collegiate Institute."
 At that time, the formal title of "College" was restricted to institutions for male students.